 The entire SEO industry depends on a bot.

-Up until now, such bots have been used mostly in customer service roles.
-(Below, I’ll show you some platforms for creating a customer service bot.)
+Up until recently, such bots have been used mostly in customer service roles.
+(Below, I’ll show you some platforms for creating a customer service bot).

 If you’ve ever chatted on Skype or Messenger with a “customer service rep,” you might have been chatting with a bot.